DimaM-BeStreet/AttenDance/README.md

 - Manage students, teachers, classes, courses
 - Enroll students
 - View reports and analytics
+- Can assign Branch Managers

+### Branch Manager
+- Restricted access to specific branches
+- Can view all students and teachers
+- Can edit courses only if they belong to their allowed branches
+- Cannot delete students or add new branches
+- Cannot access business settings

 ### Teacher
 - Link-based access (no password)